-Ratcliffe Criteria EIAO Criteria IAO Criteria HKCF Criteria Po Toi Island Size Size Size 369 hectares Diversity Diversity Abundance/ Richness of Wildlife Diversity Abundance/Richnes s of species Assemblages Compared to regional data Very high diversity (>300 species) and population of avifauna especially during migration season.
-Consists of migrants of forest, wetland and open area species Habitat diversity High diversity compared to regional data High in habitat diversity (2.4.1 of this document) Naturalnes s Naturalness Naturalness Largely natural except for small area of developed area.
-Rarity Rarity Rarity of hab oitats and species, Many rare and internationally threatened bird species are found on the island.
-Natural breeding sites for the endemic and Endangered Romer's Tree Frog.
-Rare species of butterfly (Cethosia biblis) are regularly observed.
+Ratcliffe Criteria EIAO Criteria HKCF Crite eria Po Toi Island Habitat diversity High in habitat diversity (Section 2.6 of this document) Naturalness Naturalness Naturalness Largely natural except for small area of developed area.
+Rarity Rarity Rarity of hab itats and species, Many rare and internationally threatened bird species are found on the island.
+Natural breeding sites for the endemic and globally Endangered Romer's Tree Frog.
+Very rare species of butterfly (Catochrysops strabo strabo) are regularly observed.
 Recorded History Age Recorded History Age From about 5 years to more than 30 years depends on habitat.
 Fragility Re-creatability Fragility Re-creatability It is nearly impossible to re-create the whole island.
-Nursery/ Breeding Ground Nursery/Breeding Ground Breeding ground for Romer's Tree Frog and Rare species of butterfly (Cethosia biblis).

-Ratcliffe EIAO Criteria HKCF Criteria Po Toi Island Criteria Typicalness Typicalness (any special combinations) The habitat diversity and geographical location is unique in Hong Kong.
-Position in an ecological / geographic al unit Fragmentation Ecological Linkage Position in Ecological Unit and Function Fragmentation Ecological Linkage Fragmentation is negligible on island.
-Act as an important ecological linkage of international importance for migratory avifauna, but some taxa groups are isolated from the mainland due to the island geography.
-Intrinsic Appeal Intrinsic Appeal (landscape, wilderness, heritage) Potential Value High as the island and its surrounding is largely natural.
-Attractive landscape and rock formations are found on the island, and heritages such as rock carvings are found.
-Potential Value Potential Value High given adequate protection to allow natural succession of forest, and habitat management might be beneficial to migrant birds and Romer's Tree Frog.
-Overall Ecological Value Overall Ecolo gical Importance Very High and is unique in Hong Kong
+Nursery/ Breeding Ground Nursery/Breeding Ground Breeding ground for Romer's Tree Frog and the very rare species of butterfly (Catochrysops strabo strabo).
+Typicalness Typicalness (any special of combinations) The habitat diversity and geographical location is unique in Hong Kong.
+Position in an Fragmentation Ecological Position in Ecological Fragmentation Fragmentation is negligible on island. ecological / geographic al unit Linkage Unit and Function Ecological Linkage Act as an important ecological linkage of international importance for migratory avifauna, but some taxa groups are isolated from the mainland due to the island geography.

+Ratcliffe EIAO Criteria HKCF Criteria Po Toi Island

+Criteria

+Intrinsic Intrinsic Appeal (landscape, High as the island and its

+Appeal wilderness, heritage) surrounding is largely natural.

+Attractive landscape and rock

+formations are found on the

+island, and heritages such as

+rock carvings are found.

+Potential Potential Value Potential Value High given adequate

+Value protection to allow natural

+succession of forest, and

+habitat management might be

+beneficial to migrant birds and

+Romer's Tree Frog.

+Overall Overall Ecological Importance Very High and is unique in

+Ecological Value Hong Kong